Medical Report Template: Free Download for Clinical Use

 State retention requirements vary.
 Federal rules set a floor.
 Your state medical board sets the specific period.
 Contact them before finalizing your documentation policy.
 Payer contracts and malpractice insurers may require a longer retention period than state law mandates.

-This article is for general informational and educational purposes only.
-It does not constitute legal, medical, or professional advice and does not guarantee compliance.
-Requirements vary by state, payer, and clinical setting and can change over time.
-Verify current details with your own compliance officer, legal counsel, or the relevant authority before relying on this information.
+This article is for informational and educational purposes only, does not constitute legal, medical, or professional advice, and does not guarantee regulatory compliance.

 Medical Report Template Download